-- A. The rights to receive cash flows from the asset have expired. - B. The Group has transferred the asset and substantially all the risks and rewards of the asset have been transferred. - C. The Group has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.
+- i.
+The rights to receive cash flows from the asset have expired. - ii.
+The Group has transferred the asset and substantially all the risks and rewards of the asset have been transferred. - iii.
+The Group has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.